locoframework/loco-js/README.md

 # 🤝 Dependencies

 🎊 Loco-JS has no external dependencies. 🎉

-It dependents only on Loco-JS-Model which is a part of Loco-JS but can be used separately as well.
+It depends only on Loco-JS-Model which is an internal part of Loco-JS but can be used separately as well.
 Although, [class properties transform](https://babeljs.io/docs/plugins/transform-class-properties/) Babel plugin may be helpful to support static class properties, which are useful in defining models.
+Additionally, if you want to use Loco-JS with Loco-Rails and send or receive signals / messages over WebSocket connection, you have to pair up Loco-JS with [Action Cable](https://www.npmjs.com/package/actioncable).

 # 📥 Installation

 ```bash
 $ npm install --save loco-js
 ```

+If you want to use Loco-JS by a script tag, without the module bundler, it's exposed as an `App` global variable.

 # 🎬 Initialization